 - Share this article on Pinit

 Spidey caught DVD consumers in his web for the week ending Nov.
 4, when Sony Pictures Home Entertainment’s “Spider-Man 3” easily vaulted to the top of the national DVD sales and rental charts.

-The third installment in the hugely successful comic book-inspired film series, which grossed $336.5 million in theaters during the summer, easily topped the Nielsen VideoScan First Alert chart in its first week in stores, pushing the previous top seller, Paramount/DreamWorks' "Transformers," to No. 2.
+The third installment in the hugely successful comic book-inspired film series, which grossed $336.5 million in theaters, easily topped the Nielsen VideoScan First Alert chart in its first week in stores, pushing the previous top seller, DreamWorks/Paramount’s “Transformers,” to No. 2.

 Spidey’s pull was so great that a boxed set of all three “Spider-Man” movies debuted at No. 5 despite a $40 price tag.

-On Home Media Magazine's rental chart for the week, "Spider-Man 3" also bowed at No. 1, with estimated revenue of $9.7 million.
-"Transformers" came in at No. 2 with $7 million -- a drop of just 18% from the previous week for the long-legged robot film, which was released on DVD three weeks ago.
+On Home Media Magazine’s rental chart for the week, “Spider-Man 3” also bowed at No. 1, with estimated revenue of $9.7 million.
+“Transformers” came in at No. 2 with $7 million — a drop of just 18% from the previous week.

 Warner’s “License to Wed,” a romantic comedy starring Robin Williams and Mandy Moore, debuted at No. 4 on First Alert and at No. 5 on the rental chart, with rental earnings of $4.2 million.
 Disney’s “Meet the Robinsons” remained in high demand in its second week, finishing at No. 3 on First Alert and No. 4 on the rental chart with $5.4 million.

 On the high-definition disc charts, “Spider-Man 3” was an easy victor on Blu-ray Disc.
 On the HD DVD side, “Transformers” remained at No. 1 for the third consecutive week.
 Both titles are available only in their respective formats.